https://www.humantruth.info/turkmenistan.html

 q=213. |

 The countries with the best overall approach to public health, in terms of both public policy and individual lifestyle choices, are Monaco, Liechtenstein and The Isle of Man26.
 These countries are worth emulating.
-And, although often through no fault of the average citizen, the worst countries are The Cook Islands, The Marshall Islands and Niue26.
+And, although often through no fault of the average citizen, the worst countries are The Marshall Islands, The Cook Islands and S. Sudan26.

-25 datasets are used to calculate points for each country, including multiple decades of data on its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, obesity rate, its adolescent birth rate and its immunizations take-up.
-The regions with the best average results per country are Scandinavia, Europe and The Balkans26, whereas the worst are Micronesia, Africa and Australasia26.
+27 datasets are used to calculate points for each country, including multiple decades of data on its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, obesity rate, its adolescent birth rate and its immunizations take-up.
+The regions with the best average results per country are Scandinavia, Europe and The Mediterranean26, whereas the worst are Micronesia, Melanesia and Australasia26.

 For more, see: